Deodutt/YouTube-to-Audio/README.md

 ## About The Project

-This application uses a simple way to convert Youtube videos to MP3 files.
+This open source project is a simple way to convert Youtube videos to MP3 files.
 Get high-quality audio files such as 320kbps for any video on YouTube!
-Conversion time is mostly instant for hour-long videos.
-The purpose of this application is for educational purposes only!
+Conversion time is almost instant for hour-long videos.
+The purpose of this application is for personal use only.
+Only download your own YouTube videos.
+This is for educational purposes only!
 <br/><br/>

 #### Current Version

-Release 2.0 is much simpler and safer!
-While making version 1 of this application, I had no issues until a week later where I found a vulnerability using the third-party API I found on another repository.
-This version uses pytube module to download files.
-Instead of using an id_grabber function, I have decided to explore web scraping.
-In this project, there is a web scraper function that obtains a lot of information on a YouTube video.
-There is also a slightly better styling.
-There is much more to improve so stay tuned!
+Release 2.5 is has memory saving tactics implemented.
+In this version, old downloaded videos are deleted from the local workspace.
+Users will still have their downloaded version but will no long have it in the local file.
 <br/>

 ### Built With